Slideshow image

 “… you will receive power when the Holy Spirit comes on you; and you will be my witnesses in Jerusalem, and in all Judea and Samaria, and to the ends of the earth."
 (1:8)

-Ten days later, the presence and activity of the Spirit were manifested in Jerusalem during the Jewish festival of Pentecost (Acts 2).
+Ten days later, the Spirit manifested his presence and activity in Jerusalem during the Jewish festival of Pentecost (Acts 2).

-What follows is the powerful movement of the Spirit from Jerusalem to the ends of the earth.
+What follows is the movement of the Spirit’s empowering presence from Jerusalem to the ends of the earth.

-Here are six simple markers in Acts that help us follow what is happening:
+Here are six simple markers in Acts that help us follow the movement of the Spirit:

 • 9:31 – “Then the church throughout Judea, Galilee and Samaria enjoyed a time of peace.
 It was strengthened; and encouraged by the Holy Spirit, it grew in numbers, living in the fear of the Lord.